Struct bytes::BytesMut [−][src]

 use bytes::BytesMut; let mut buf = BytesMut::with_capacity(0); buf.extend_from_slice(b"aaabbb"); buf.extend_from_slice(b"cccddd"); assert_eq!(b"aaabbbcccddd", &buf[..]);

-that was previously split off.
+Absorbs a BytesMut that was previously split off.

-objects were previously contiguous, i.e., if
+If the two BytesMut objects were previously contiguous, i.e., if

-was created by calling split_off
+other was created by calling split_off on this BytesMut, then

-operation that just decreases a reference
+this is an O(1) operation that just decreases a reference

 count and sets a few indices.
 Otherwise this method degenerates to